renatols-jf/spboot-chassi/README.md

 - Added `ApiCall` methods that accept a `Media`
 - Made it possible to attach `Context` information to an `ApiCall` created through `chassis-api.yaml`
 - Added `@AsTimedOperation` annotation
+- Created configuration and `ApiCall` override to enable request entries to be auto propagated

 ## 0.0.11
 - Added `isBodyAvailable` to `ApiResponse`